aaronbloomfield/ics/hws/hw-rootkits.md

 From the C code, you will need to execute a command-line program and capture the output.
 There are a few ways to do this:

 - You can do this as series of command-line arguments that create a file, and then read in that file.
 For example, `system("command > filename.txt");` will create the file, and then you can look into file I/O to read in that file (see the [fileio.cpp](https://uva-cs.github.io/pdr/labs/lab10/fileio.cpp.html) program from CS 2150's Huffman coding lab as an example)
+  - A better way would be: `system("lsb_release -a > output.txt 2> /dev/null");` -- this saves the output to `output.txt`, but the error message ("No LSB modules are available.") is not displayed to the screen.
 - You can call the command directly (without redirecting it to a file) from C -- see the code [here](https://stackoverflow.com/questions/7292642/grabbing-output-from-exec) for how to do this (you can copy the code at that link for this assignment).
+This is a lot harder, though.

 You will then need to transmit this over the network.
 To simplify it, you just call a URL, which is shwown on the Canvas landing page.
 In that URL, mst3k is your userid and the `...` is the data you are sending.
 You can do this via a `wget` call (executing a command-line program from the C/C++ program via [system()](https://www.systutorials.com/docs/linux/man/3-system): `wget <URL>`.
 This puts the information into the apache web server log.
 There are more efficient ways to do this, but putting it into the apache log is fine for this assignment.
 Note that you should supress the output from the `wget` call -- you can do this with the `-q` flag.